Axial precession

 In astronomy, axial precession is a gravity-induced, slow, and continuous change in the orientation of an astronomical body's rotational axis.
 In the absence of precession, the astronomical body's orbit would show axial parallelism.
-In particular, axial precession can refer to the gradual shift in the orientation of Earth's axis of rotation in a cycle of approximately 26,000 years.
-This is similar to the precession of a spinning top, with the axis tracing out a pair of cones joined at their apices.
+In particular, Earth's axial precession is the gradual shift in the orientation of Earth's axis of rotation.
+It has a cycle of approximately 26,000 years, tracing out a double cone with a half-aperture of about 23.4°, an angle known as the obliquity of the ecliptic.
+This is similar to the precession of a spinning top.
 The term "precession" typically refers only to this largest part of the motion; other changes in the alignment of Earth's axis—nutation and polar motion—are much smaller in magnitude.